crstmkt/LCARS-SDK/README.md

 PLEASE NOTE: I forked LCARS-SDK for my own purposes and projects.
-I won't give it further development.
-Maybe a bugfix or some colors added.
-I will experiment with it and upload some examples and expand the wiki for my own understanding.
-Feel free to participate.
+IF i give it further developement, it will be only for my own purposes to fit my needs.
+Feel free to participate!

 ============